lucasm/findto/README.md

 - **Visual search** — Use images to search on supported sources. \* In development.

-- **Accessibility** — Dark theme, balanced contrast, keyboard navigation and screen readers.
+- **Accessibility** — Balanced contrast, dark theme, keyboard navigation and screen readers support.

-- **Internationalization** — Chose your country for local sources, or use international search.
+- **Internationalization** — Chose your country for local sources, or international search.

 ## 🔴 Sources